Mathieu Scalet

-Mathieu Scalet (born 1 April 1997) is a French professional footballer of Polish descent who plays as a midfielder for Ekstraklasa club Motor Lublin.
+Mathieu Scalet (born 1 April 1997) is a French professional footballer who plays as a midfielder for I liga club Odra Opole.

 Career

 Youth career

 Scalet started his career with the youth teams of French side Saint-Genis-Ferney-Crozet before moving to Poland to join Wisła Kraków and then Beskid Andrychów.
 He made several appearances for the Wisła Kraków second team during his spell at the club.

 Śląsk Wrocław

 On 26 November 2017, Scalet made his senior debut for Śląsk Wrocław as a 90th-minute substitute during their 1–0 victory over Zagłębie Lubin, coming on to provide the assist for Piotr Celeban to score the winner.
 He has also played several games for the Śląsk Wrocław second team in the fourth and fifth tiers of Polish football.

 Podbeskidzie Bielsko-Biała

 In 2021, Scalet joined I liga side Podbeskidzie Bielsko-Biała on a one-year deal after the contract with his former club ended.
 He made his debut for Podbeskidzie on 1 August 2021, during a 1–1 draw against Górnik Polkowice.
 He scored his first goal there in a 1–2 away victory over ŁKS Łódź.
 On 20 November 2021, in a 4–0 home victory over Górnik Polkowice, he scored a doublet.

 Throughout the 2021–22 season, Scalet appeared in 28 matches, scoring four goals.
 On 31 May 2022, the prolongation of his contract for further two years was announced by Podbeskidzie.
 In the next season, he made his appearance in eight matches, but he did not score a goal.